ochotonida/trofers/README.md

 ## Adding a trophy to a trophy base
 Trofers currently adds 6 trophy bases.
 Placing one down and right-clicking it while in creative will open a menu that allows you to pick any existing trophy.
-You can also set the trophy by changing the item's NBT: `{BlockEntityTag:{Trophy:"namespace:path"}}`.
+You can also set the trophy by setting the item's trophy component: `/give @a trofers:small_pillar[trofers:trophy="namespace:trophy_name"]`.
 Changes made to your data pack will also apply to any existing trophies.

 ## Making entities drop trophies